All Episodes

 We weren't trying to get the races together.

-Five years study, diversity destroys the concept of just putting people together because you think they should be together.
+Diversity destroys the concept of just putting people together because you think they should be together.

-You got to put people together because you know the woman that started this case that the Supreme Court decision uh yesterday dealt with.
+You got to put people together because, you know, the woman that started this case that the Supreme Court decision yesterday dealt with, all she wanted to stop was having to drive her kid 90 minutes away to school.

-And all she wanted, she had no idea she was creating this kind of fire storm.
+And all she wanted, she had no idea she was creating this kind of firestorm.

-She just said, This is ridiculous.
+She just said, this is ridiculous.

 I got a school much closer to my house, but I'm told I got to send my school over a kid over here for diversity.